auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 If your application is configured to use centralized login, and your web application uses `.authorize()`, you can update auth0.js to v9 in your web application, without requiring any code changes.

 ::: warning
-If you are not using centralized login in your applications, we recommend you to start using it, it as [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded).
+If you are using auth0.js to implement login embedded in your applications, we recommend moving to a centralized login approach, as it is the [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded))
 :::

 ## Migration Instructions